 How often does IVF result in pregnancy?

-Many couples seem to have misconceptions about the rates of success from a procedure like in-vitro fertilization, IVF.
+Many couples seem to have misconceptions about the rates of success from a procedure like in-vitro fertilization, or IVF.

 Success rates depend on many factors including: